Universi | Vision & Mission

 Universi is addressed to the academic, business and institutional areas.
 This project couldn't be successful without the support of these three macro-subjects.

-For this platform to be successful, it must be reliable, made by authoritative writers, prestigious university professors, brilliant researchers, virtuous students, critics, intellectuals… since the pre-seed stage.
+For this platform to be successful, it must be reliable, made by authoritative writers, prestigious university professors, brilliant researchers, virtuous students, critics, journalists, intellectuals… since the pre-seed stage.
 I don't think it will be hard to co-opt people from academic and entrepreneurial areas who firmly believe in meritocracy and in a culture without borders.

 Furthermore, in each country of the world there is an undergrowth of startuppers, intellectuals and young talents eager to compete on fertile, positive, open, competitive, stimulating, highly technological and international court.
 These beautiful minds must be intercepted and co-opted before they leave the country looking for better opportunities.